stratum-mining/stratumprotocol.org/src/docs/index.md

 ### Job Distribution Protocol

 Used to pass newly-negotiated work to interested nodes, which can either be proxies or actual mining devices.
-This protocol is complementary to the Job declaration protocol.
+This protocol is complementary to the Job Declaration Protocol.
 In the case that miners aren’t negotiating their own work (i.e. choosing their own transaction sets), jobs will be distributed directly from pools to proxies and end devices, similarly to in the original stratum protocol.
 Additionally, it’s possible that the Job declaration role will be part of a larger Mining Protocol proxy that also distributes jobs, making this sub-protocol unnecessary even when miners do choose their own transaction sets.